thelegendofmario/open-scouting/README.md

 - Have an custom interface for viewing all the collected data
 - Have a system for quickly setting up all the required data entries for a new season
   - Have fields to quickly set up and provide to the user when scouting, e.g. "text", "boolean", "data" ect.
-- Allow other teams to use it and contribute data to the server
+- Allow other teams to view and contribute data to the same server
+- Create custom events if events aren't listed on TBA
+- Keep backups of scouting reports locally
+- Dark/light mode theme support
+- The site works fully offline if there's no internet connection at all
+- Manually go offline in case of bad connection

 ## Development Installation
 Follow these steps to get the server running locally for contributing or development